 CHOLERA INFANTUM was not a true form of CHOLERA but rather a noncontagious acute intestinal disturbance that affected young children primarily in the summer or autumn months and in areas of high humidity and temperature.
 During the nineteenth century, it was thought to be indigenous to the United States.
 There were also several names used for CHOLERA INFANTUM, such as choleric fever of children, summer complaint, water gripes, or weaning brash.

-CONSUMPTION is the archaic name for pulmonary tuberculosis, which in many cases was lethal and involved “a wasting away of the body.”
-It was also sometimes referred to as phthisis or mistaken for MARASMUS—severe malnutrition that caused an infant or child to look emaciated.
+CONSUMPTION is the archaic name for pulmonary tuberculosis, which in many cases was lethal and involved a “wasting away” of the body.
+It was also sometimes referred to as phthisis or mistaken for MARASMUS — severe malnutrition that caused an infant or child to look emaciated.
 One cure for consumption from the 1800s involved a concoction of equal proportions of rum and boiled milk, sweetened with loaf sugar.

 CROUP was a form of CATARRH triggered by an acute viral infection with symptoms of “barking” that often worsened at night.
 The name for the disease was first used in Scotland and popularized in the 1700s.

 DENGUE FEVER is a viral disease transmitted by several mosquito species and first recognized in the late 1770s.
-Although DENGUE FEVER has a red rash similar to measles and a much lower mortality rate than YELLOW FEVER in the 1700s it was often mistaken for YELLOW FEVER.
+Although DENGUE FEVER has a red rash like measles and a much lower mortality rate than YELLOW FEVER in the 1700s it was often mistaken for YELLOW FEVER.
 To learn more about this disease, click here.

 DIPHTHERIA was known by different names across the world before 1826.
 For instance, in England, it was known as Boulogne sour throat, because it spread from France.
 DIPHTHERIA is a contagious upper respiratory tract illness characterized by a sore throat and low fever.
 It is fatal in adults 5 to 10% of the time and fatal in children as much as 20% of the time.
 Princess Alice (daughter to Queen Victoria) and her family became infected with it, and Princess Alice and her youngest daughter died.
 In the 1800s, people sometimes confused it with SCARLATINA or CROUP.